Introduction

 Challenges in Identity Formation

-While identity formation is a natural process, it can present challenges for young adults, including:
+While identity formation is a natural developmental process, it can be fraught with difficulties that impact well-being and life outcomes.

 Supporting Healthy Identity Formation